Blog – Posted on Monday, Jun 01

 Cultural critic Maggie Nelson’s The Art of Cruelty contends with the history of violence across media and the arts, scrutinizing the moral implications of our obsession with acts of brutality enacted against living bodies.
 This is an essential text for anyone interested in how ethics and aesthetics intersect.

-6. How to Do Nothing: Resisting the Attention Economy by Jenny Odell
+6. How to Do Nothing by Jenny Odell

 When was the last time that you can say you really, truly did nothing at all?
 In a capitalist society that encourages constant action and productivity, it seems nearly impossible to not be doing something, but How to Do Nothing shows that there is another way to live.
 So go ahead, do nothing… after, of course, you’ve read this book.